Patient education: Osteoporosis prevention and treatment (Beyond the Basics)

 This topic review discusses the therapies available for the prevention and treatment of osteoporosis.
 A separate topic discusses bone density testing.
 (See "Patient education: Bone density testing (Beyond the Basics)".)

 Some of the most important treatments for preventing osteoporosis include diet, exercise, and not smoking.
 These recommendations apply to men and women.
 (See "Overview of the management of osteoporosis in postmenopausal women" and "Treatment of osteoporosis in men".)

 Diet — An optimal diet for preventing or treating osteoporosis includes consuming an adequate number of protein and calories as well as optimal amounts of calcium and vitamin D, which are essential in helping to maintain proper bone formation and density.

 Calcium intake — Experts recommend that premenopausal women and men consume at least 1000 mg of calcium per day; this includes calcium in foods and beverages plus calcium supplements.
 Postmenopausal women should consume 1200 mg of calcium per day (total of diet plus supplements).
-However, you should not take more than 2000 mg calcium per day due to the possibility of side effects.
+However, you should not take more than 2000 mg calcium per day, due to the possibility of side effects.
 (See "Patient education: Calcium and vitamin D for bone health (Beyond the Basics)".)

 The main dietary sources of calcium include milk and other dairy products, such as cottage cheese, yogurt, or hard cheese, and green vegetables, such as kale and broccoli (table 1).
 A rough method of estimating dietary calcium intake is to multiply the number of dairy servings consumed each day by 300 mg.
 One serving is 8 oz of milk (236 mL) or yogurt (224 g), 1 oz (28 g) of hard cheese, or 16 oz (448 g) of cottage cheese.

 Calcium supplements (calcium carbonate or calcium citrate) may be suggested for women who cannot get enough calcium in their diet (table 2).
 Supplemental calcium doses greater than 500 mg/day should be taken in divided doses (eg, once in morning and evening).